froomerce/spree_froomerce_fconnect/README.md

-You get detailed statistics on not only the products but also demographics from Facebook Page e.g., how many males and females came on your page, what were their age groups etc. You receive weekly statistics emails.
+You get detailed statistics on not only the products but also demographics from Facebook Page e.g., how many males and females came on your page, what were their age groups etc. You receive weekly statistics E-Mails.

 ### Custom campaigns